nerf2nerf/nerf2nerf/README.md

 ```sh
 ./run_demo.sh
 ```
-You can view resulting images and graphs in your browser on localhost:6006 an track sampling process in 3D on localhost:5946.
+You can view resulting images and graphs in your browser on localhost:6006 and track sampling process in 3D on localhost:5946.

 ## Build Environment and Run